 - 6. Veterinary science students should be included in price group A if they are in the final five years of a course (including a graduate-entry course) which leads towards eligibility to register to practise as a veterinary surgeon, irrespective of their HECoS code.
 All other years of such veterinary science courses, including foundation years, should be returned in price group B. - 7.
 To be included in price group A, clinical veterinary science postgraduate taught students (other than those on graduate-entry courses leading towards first registration as a veterinary surgeon) must be on courses which meet the following three criteria: - a.
-The course bears very high average annual costs of at least £15,000 per full-time equivalent. - b.
-A substantial proportion of the staff teaching time contributed to the course is provided by veterinary-qualified, university-funded, clinical academic staff. - c.
-Nearly all of the course is taught in a clinical environment.54 A clinical environment for veterinary science is one where animals are receiving medical treatment usually an animal hospital.
+The course bears very high average annual costs of at least £15,000 per full time equivalent. - b.
+A substantial proportion of the staff teaching time contributed to the course is provided by veterinary-qualified, university funded, clinical academic staff. - c.
+Nearly all of the course is taught in a clinical environment.
+A clinical environment for veterinary science is one where animals are receiving medical treatment usually an animal hospital.
 This does not include settings designed for simulation, for example using models in a simulated environment, or virtual environments where, for example, animals receiving treatment may be seen in real time on screen but are not physically present. - 8.
-For veterinary science research students to be included in price group A, the focus of their research must be in a clinical environment (as defined in paragraph 7.c. above) and the lead supervisor should be a clinical academic.
+For veterinary science research students to be included in price group A, the focus of their research must be in a clinical environment (as defined in paragraph 7.c. above) and the lead supervisor should be a clinical academic. - 9.
+Students who meet the criteria in paragraphs 7 or 8 above should have all of their activity for the year of engagement attributed to price group A, irrespective of their HECoS code. - 10.
+Where, and only where, a postgraduate course meets the criteria set out in paragraphs 7 or 8 above, the HECoS subject of course aim should be coded as 100531 (veterinary medicine) or 101347 (veterinary dentistry) on the appropriate student record.